open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 108](https://github.com/open-telemetry/oteps/blob/master/text/metrics/0108-naming-guidelines.md)
 is written into the API specification.

+#### SDK: RecordBatch() function

+TODO: _Add functional requirements for RecordBatch()_.

+#### SDK: Collect() function

+The SDK is responsible for implementing a `Collect()` function that calls through to one or more Accumulators.
+This specification deliberately avoids requiring a specific relationship between the SDK and Accumulator; it is considered an implementation detail whether a the SDK maintains one Accumulator, one Accumulator per instrument, or some configuration in between.

+The SDK `Collect()` function MUST call through to the Processor with Accumulations from the active synchronous instruments as well as all the registered asynchronous instruments.

+The SDK MUST permit synchronous metric instruments to be used during evaluation of asynchronous instrument callbacks.
+The use of synchronous instruments from asynchronous instrument callbacks is considered a side-effect, in this case.
+SDKs SHOULD process synchronous instruments after asynchronous instruments, so that side-effect synchronous measurements are processed as part of the same collection interval that contains the corresponding asynchronous observations.

 ### Accumulator

-The Accumulator is the first component an OpenTelemetry Metric export pipeline, implementing the instrument-related APIs of the [`Meter` interface](api.md#meter-interface) and providing the SDK instrument.
-An SDK is assembled with an Accumulator and other parts, detailed below.
-The diagram below shows the relationship between the API and the accumulator, with detail shown for synchronous instruments.
 For a synchronous instrument, the accumulator will:

 1. Map each active Label Set to a record, consisting of two instances of the same type Aggregator
 2. Enter new records into the mapping, calling the AggregationSelector if needed